georgebzhang/mixamo-blender-babylon/README.md

   <a href="https://www.youtube.com/embed/_f4z--WKsU4" target="_blank"><img src="/img/13.png" alt="IMAGE ALT TEXT HERE" width="240" border="10" /></a>
 </p>

+Check out this Babylon.js Demo: [Dancers](https://www.babylonjs.com/demos/dancers/).
+In this demo, a .babylon model of the dancer is loaded just once!
+Its mesh and skeleton are cloned many times.
+The dance animation can be applied to each cloned skeleton separately whenever we choose!

 All .fbx, .blend, and .babylon files are included in files/.